sourcegraph/about/handbook/engineering/distribution/managed/index.md

 1. Open and edit `infrastructure.tf` according to the comments within and commit the result.
 1. In `deploy-sourcegraph-managed/$COMPANY` run `terraform init && terraform plan && terraform apply`
 1. Access the instance over SSH and confirm all containers are healthy (instructions below).
-1. In the infrastructure repository, [create a DNS entry](https://github.com/sourcegraph/infrastructure/blob/master/dns/sourcegraph-managed.tf) that points `$COMPANY.sourcegraph.com` to the `prod-global-address` IP following "Finding the external load balancer IP" below.
+1. In the infrastructure repository, [create a DNS entry](https://github.com/sourcegraph/infrastructure/blob/master/dns/sourcegraph-managed.tf) that points `$COMPANY.sourcegraph.com` to the `default-global-address` IP following "Finding the external load balancer IP" below.
 1. In the GCP web UI under **Network services** > **Load balancers** > select the load balancer > watch the SSL certificate status.
 It may take some time for it to become active.
 1. Confirm all containers come up healthy (`docker ps` should report them as such)
 1. Create a PR for review.